pi-star-2025/pi_star/Biology + Chemistry/spiderwebs.md

 It’s a heaven party of sorts, the web.

-And ultimately the spider “sees” with this collective vision through.8 eyes, representing 8/5/3 magic.
+And ultimately the spider “sees” with this collective vision through 8 eyes, representing 8/5/3 magic.

 Spiders are like the mascot of the earth.